-To successfully convict a person of a misdemeanor, a prosecutor must prove the following:
+To successfully convict you of a misdemeanor, a prosecutor must prove the following:

-- the defendant threw a substance at a motor vehicle or the occupant of a motor vehicle, and
+- you threw a substance at a motor vehicle or the occupant of a motor vehicle, and

-- the defendant did so while the vehicle was on a public highway or road.1
+- you did so while the vehicle was on a public highway or road.1

 Note that for misdemeanor convictions, it is not necessary that a prosecutor show that:

-- the accused threw a substance at a moving vehicle.3
+- you threw a substance at a moving vehicle.3

 For a felony conviction, a prosecutor must prove the following:

-- the defendant maliciously and willfully threw a substance capable of doing serious bodily injury (such as a rock, brick, or bottle), and
+- you maliciously and willfully threw a substance capable of doing serious bodily injury (such as a rock, brick, or bottle), and

-- the defendant threw the object at a vehicle with the intent to cause great bodily injury/serious bodily harm.4
+- you threw the object at a vehicle with the intent to cause great bodily injury/serious bodily harm.4

 2. Are there common defenses to Vehicle Code 23110 charges?

-Defendants have the right to challenge a VC 23110 accusation with certain legal defenses.
-Three common defenses include defendants showing that:
+You have the right to challenge a VC 23110 accusation with certain legal defenses.
+Three common defenses include showing that:

 - there was an accident.

-- they did not intend to cause a serious injury.
+- you did not intend to cause a serious injury.

-- a police officer violated one of their constitutional rights.
+- a police officer violated one of your constitutional rights.

-Defendants can always raise the defense that they violated the statute in question by accident.
+You can always raise the defense that you violated the statute in question by accident.
 According to Burbank criminal defense attorney Neil Shouse:

 “One of the most common legal defenses to charges of throwing objects at an automobile is a simple accident defense.
 Maybe something flew out of your car rather than you throwing it, or maybe you intended to toss an object out your car window but did not intend to hit another car.
 The combination of a resentful person whose car was hit, an aggressive or racially biased police officer and an overzealous prosecutor can lead to trumped-up charges against someone who did not even mean to throw anything at a car.”